 Geoffrey Hills, DO is a psychiatrist who attended medical school at Des Moines University and residency at the University of Wisconsin Madison.
 His practice includes treatment of adolescents and adults with mood problems, anxiety and thought disorders.
 He has particular interest and experience working with the LGBT community and persons living with HIV.
 Prior to attending medical school, Geoffrey received a B.A. in music at Vassar College and worked for several years as a violinist, composer, music engraver and editor in New York City.
 He is an unapologetic science fiction and fantasy geek.

-Susan Koehler, PA-C, brings over 13 years of experience as a psychiatry physician assistant.
+Susan Koehler, P.A.-C, brings almost 20 years of experience as a psychiatry physician assistant.
 Susan is a graduate of Des Moines University and the University of Minnesota.
 She has been awarded the NCCPA Certificate of Added Qualifications in Psychiatry.
-Susan’s general psychiatry practice includes treatment of children, adolescents, and adults with mood disorders, such as depression and bipolar disorder, anxiety disorders, attention disorders, and thought disorders.
+Susan’s general psychiatry practice includes treatment of children, adolescents, and adults with mood disorders such as depression and bipolar disorder, anxiety disorders, attention disorders, and thought disorders.
 She sees male and female patients of all ages and has a special interest in women’s health psychiatry.
 An initial appointment with Susan will include a thorough evaluation and specific treatment recommendations.
 Follow-up appointments will monitor for therapeutic response and medication side effects, with goals of symptom remission, continued stability, and relapse prevention.

 Elaina Riley is a licensed independent social worker.
 She holds bachelor of science in psychology and master of social work degrees from the University of Iowa.
 Elaina provides counseling to children, adolescents, and adults.
 She has a special interest in trauma, dissociative disorders, and attachment disorders.

 Shannon Welch-Groves, Psy.D.